-One thing that I talked about with Stevie yesterday and prepped for this panel was what we hear about censorship as an issue today, people often think about banning books.
+One thing that I talked about with Stevie actually yesterday in prep for this panel was what we hear about censorship as an issue today, people often think about banning books.
 But I'm wondering for our panelists here with us today, how would you expand this idea, and what does prison censorship really mean to you?

-JESSICA PHOENIX SYLVIA: I'd like to get started.
-I would think that censorship is more than just thinking about language or ideas.
-Many things are censored, including bodies.
-There are people who are kidnapped by body snatchers who, in my eye, are human traffickers, erasing people out of communities, censoring them out of their own community and putting them in prison.
+JESSICA PHOENIX SYLVIA: If I could get started.
+I would say that censorship is more than just thinking about language or ideas.
+Many things can be censored, including bodies.
+There are people who are kidnapped by body snatchers who, in my eyes, human traffickers, erasing people out of communities, censoring them out of their own communities and putting them in prison.

-I know that as a trans woman, I've had my body censored.
+I know that as a trans woman, I've had my own body censored.
 I've had my health care censored.
 We can see that reproductive rights are censored today.
 And I would think of there are folks who want to actually criminalize health care for trans kids, which I think of as almost a preemptive genocide, which would erase a whole generation of individuals collectively, and generations of people cannot exist.